Meghanaramesha/BLOG/GitBook_Content/Influencers/RZain/Politique de confidentialit  Comprendre vos donnes personnelles.md

 ## **8. Changes to this Privacy Policy**

 We may update this Privacy Policy from time to time.
-Updates will be posted within the app with a new “Effective Date.”
+Updates will be posted within the app with a new â€œEffective Date.â€

 ---